 Mirabel & Wohler Collectors:

 The Water Agency has constructed six collector wells adjacent to the Russian River.
 Collectors 1 and 2 were constructed in the late 1950’s and are located near the Wohler Bridge.
 Collectors 3, 4 and 5 were constructed between 1975 and 1985 and are located near Mirabel Park.
-Construction of the Water Agency's newest collector well, Collector 6, was completed in the spring of 2006 and is located several thousand feet upstream of the Wohler Bridge.
+Construction of the Water Agency's newest collector well, Collector 6, was completed in the spring of 2006.
 Groundwater is extracted by each collector well from the alluvial aquifer adjacent to and beneath the Russian River.

-A typical collector well has a 13-foot to 18-foot diameter concrete caisson (pipe) extending 50 to 60 feet below the surface of the natural streambed.
+A typical collector well has a 13-foot to 18-foot diameter concrete caisson (pipe) extending approximately 80 feet below the surface of the natural streambed.
 Six to twelve horizontal intake laterals (perforated pipes) ranging from 8-inch to 18-inch in diameter extend radially from the bottom of each caisson into the aquifer.
 Each collector well houses two large vertical turbine pumps equipped with electric motors that range from 1,000 horsepower to 2,000 horsepower.